JamesOwenHall/audioExport/README.md

 AudioExport
 ===========

-Export audio to uncompressed .wav files in Go.
+Export uncompressed audio files in Go.

 ##Why Use It

 The Go standard library doesn't have any audio capabilities.
-With AudioExport, you gain the ability to create .wav files without the need to link to external C libraries.
+With AudioExport, you gain the ability to create audio files without the need to link to external C libraries.
 Your application will still compile to a single binary in typical Go style.

 ##How To Use It

-First you need to create an instance of AudioDescription &amp; WaveFile:
+First you need to create an instance of AudioDescription &amp; your choice of audio file.
+In this case, we'll use a WaveFile:

     myFile := audioExport.WaveFile{}
     desc := audioExport.AudioDescription{